spectrocloud/librarium/content/docs/08-user-management/3-palette-resource-limits.md

 ---
 title: "Palette Resource Limits"
 metaTitle: "Default Palette Resource Limits"
-metaDescription: "This topic describes the default resource limits for Palette and how to set resource limits for your Palette tenant."
+metaDescription: "Understand the default resource limits for Palette and learn how to set resource limits for your Palette tenant."
 icon: ""
 hideToC: false
 fullWidth: false